Cary High School: Original campus

 In the fall of 1912, 119 students enrolled in the high school.
 This number included eighty boarding students from other counties.
 The curriculum expanded to include agriculture, botany, and chemistry as science options.
-That year, the Girls Athletic Club was formed so that the female students could play tennis and basketball.
+That year, the Girls Athletic Club was formed so that female students could play tennis and basketball.

 By 1913, the student body had outgrown the campus.
 Dry asked the citizens of the school district to increase the school tax so that the school could have a new building with a modern heating system.
 In May 1913, the voters approved $25,000 in bonds for a new 33-room brick building to be placed on the site of the original wood frame building.
 The State contributed an additional $5,000 to construct what was considered "the best high school building in the state".
 Dry recalled, "It can truly be said that this building led the way for better high school buildings in North Carolina.
 Many delegations of school people from all over the State came to Cary to see this building, and many a building in the next few years was modeled after it."

 In 1914, the school changed its name to Cary Public High School and Farm Life School to reflect an expanded curriculum that included vocational agriculture and home economics.
 The next year, fifteen acres on what is now Walnut Street were donated by James M. Templeton Jr. for hands-on learning in farming.
 An additional $1,500 was donated by others and the Town of Cary to add a barn, farmhouse, dairy cows, and other stock to the model farm.
 (The farmhouse survives at 510 Walnut Street.)
 Students enrolled in the agricultural program would arrive early to milk the cows; the milk was then served with breakfast at the school for boarding students.

 In 1915, the Chsite yearbook premiered.
 In 1919, students organized a student council, a general athletic association, and The Echo campus newspaper.
 In 1921, a marching band was formed, and school colors of olive green and white were selected, along with the white rose as the school flower.
 The school motto was "service".